cherryot02/studying-for-ComptiaA/Resources.md

 # Resources / Study Materials

-I am using a book called Exam Cram Comptia A+ core 1 and core 2 by David L. Prowse .
+I am using a book called Exam Cram Comptia A+ core 1 and core 2 by David L. Prowse.
 This book is actually the book we use for my college classes.
 Technically speaking, I have started studying since January 2023 bu it's hard for me contain the knowledge.